DexterInd/BrickPi_Python/Project_Examples/openCV/readme.md

 Open Computer Vision
 ======

 This project uses OpenCV to process video and images from the Raspberry Pi camera.
 You can do things like face recognition, object detection and motion tracking.
-OpenCV was originally created for Stanford's Darpa autonomous vehicle Stanley.
-It won the grand challenge by completing the course in the shortest time.
+OpenCV was originally created for Stanley autonomous vehicle.
+Stanford won the grand challenge by completing the course in the shortest time.
+If you don't know what the grand challenge is, go to wikipedia.

 Installation
 ------